ayush9304/Lung_Cancer_Detection/README.md

 ## Preprocessing
 The CT-Scans images passed through various preprocessing steps before inputting it to U-Net model for more accurate result.
 These processes includes segmenting the ROI (the lungs) from the surrounding regions of bones and fatty tissues.
 These include
 - Binary Thresholding
-- Erosion & Dilation for for removing noise
+- Erosion & Dilation for removing noise
 - Filling Holes by contours
 - Extracting Lungs
 - Extracting nodule masks